ejiro2024/Billionaire-Dataset-Project-Analysis/README.md

 In the gdp_country column, commas were removed for numerical consistency using Ctrl + H - replacing all, with an empty string.
 - Reordered Columns
 The Age column was moved to appear after the population_country column using drag-and-drop with the Shift key held.
-2. Data Analysis
+2. Data analysis

-3. Data Visualization
+3. Data visualization

-4. Dashboard Development
+4. Dashboard development

-5. Data Structuring
+5. Data structuring

-6. Insight Generation
+6. Insight generation

 ## Data Analysis

 - Descriptive Statistics:
 Descriptive statistics were performed using Excel’s Data Analysis Toolpak.
 The Analysis Toolpak add-in was enabled, and the dataset was analyzed by selecting “Descriptive Statistics” and checking the box for "Labels in First Row".
-- Pivot Tables and Charts Created:
+- The following Pivot tables and charts were created:
   1. Gender vs Count of Gender
   2. Category vs Sum of Final Worth (Top 10 Categories)
   3. Country vs Count of Last Name (Top 5 Countries)